Mijin-Gakure/Diablopad/README.md

 - **Macro Support** – Create multi-step macros, like a one-button town portal (example: press F8, delay, right-click).
 - **Calibration Options** – Calibrate analog sticks to correct for drift and set a center position for smooth movement.
 - **Adjustable Mouse Speed & Movement Radius** – Customize the analog stick sensitivity and movement range.
+- **Left Analog Stick Key Binding** – Bind a key to the left analog stick to use with the "Move Only" ability in-game.
+This allows for enhanced movement control.
+- **Left Stick Override** – Selectable from the dropdown list in button mappings, this feature lets you bind a key to toggle the left analog stick from move-only mode to left-click with a button press, facilitating easy item pickup.
+- **Left Stick Override Toggle** – If a toggle mechanism is preferred, this option allows you to enable or disable the left stick override with a toggle keybind.
+- **Future Feature: Multi-Press Mappings** – Considering the addition of multi-press mappings for more complex actions, though its necessity is currently under evaluation due to the limited mapping requirements of Diablo II.

 ## Setup Instructions